Hybrid Bonding Makes Strides Toward Manufacturability

 • Copper CMP should leave a flat wafer surface (total thickness variation, or TTV) and, depending on the pitch, 1nm copper recess variation

-• A new inorganic adhesive bonding and laser release process from EV Group that enables the use of silicon carrier wafer that offers TTV of 100nm, better geometric stability, and higher thermal conductivity
+• A new inorganic adhesive bonding and laser release process from EV Group enables the use of silicon carrier wafer that offers TTV of 100nm, better geometric stability, and higher thermal conductivity

 The latter process on silicon carriers also allows for silicon carrier reuse, which reduces the number of process steps and lowers cost of ownership.
-“We’re using a completely different kind of release layer, an inorganic that is front-end compatible,” said EVG’s Urhmann.
+“We’re using a completely different kind of release layer, an inorganic that is front-end compatible,” said EVG’s Uhrmann.
 “But the silicon carrier can be used all over.
-So you now can have carriers that work with fusion bond, where you can also carry around hybrid bonded wafers or very thin devices, epi layers.
+So you now can have carriers that work with fusion bond, where you can also carry around hybrid bonded wafers or very thin devices, even epi layers.
 So it expands the whole portfolio toward front-end transfer, but it’s not limited to that.
 And high accuracy means far less than 100nm.”

 Such developments also can affect sustainability.
 “There’s a lot of cost behind water recycling and keeping the water clean,” he said.
 “With grinding and polishing, you are generating a whole lot of particles — even nanoparticles — so the filtering is expensive.”